Saksham-Sirohi/eventyay-docker/README.md

 ### 2. Initial User Setup

-⚠️ **Critical:** Use identical email address and password for all the superusers.
+⚠️ **Critical:** Use identical email address and password for both the pretix and pretalx superusers.
 The systems are integrated and rely on matching credentials.
 Avoid root access as it can cause configuration issues.

 ### Create ticket superuser in the eventyay-ticket container